Displays the about box.

 mouseFindTag

-Completes the CVS checkin operation, using the contents of the current buffer as the checkin comment.
-This command is only available in CVS checkin buffers.
+Completes the version control checkin operation, using the contents of the current buffer as the checkin comment.
+This command is only available in checkin buffers.

-Default key mapping: Ctrl Enter in CVS checkin buffers
+Default key mapping: Ctrl Enter in checkin buffers

 Creates a fold at (or near) the current location of the caret.